 In total, the hike up lasted a few hours, but with so much to see, it felt much shorter.
 Checking the time, it was already 10:30am.
 I sat down on a bench for a little while to rest my legs and I opened some snacks I’d brought from town.
 I then checked out a few other small, almost hidden viewing platforms made out of the side of the rock.

 Returning to the main trail, it wasn’t entirely clear when I’d officially reached the top level.
 But when I saw the large groups wearing colorful hats in the distance, it was then that I knew.
-I took in the peaceful atmosphere for a few more minutes in quiet before heading straight into the storm.
+I took in the peaceful atmosphere for a few more minutes before heading straight into the storm.

 A Walk Around Yuanjiajie